ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Base Highlighter is an abstract class that all other highlighters inherit and are required to implement the public methods.

 As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

+### Inspector Parameters

+ * **Active:** Determines if this highlighter is the active highlighter for the object the component is attached to.
+Only 1 active highlighter can be applied to a game object.

 ### Class Methods